 In other words, your word alone is not enough.

 This makes phantom vehicle, or miss-and-run, accidents extremely difficult to prove.
-However, an experienced lawyer can help build a case using testimony from passengers or even passersby who did not see the crash itself but can confirm a vehicle left the scene that matched the description the driver gave of the phantom vehicle.
+However, an experienced New Orleans car accident lawyer can help build a case using testimony from passengers or even passersby who did not see the crash itself but can confirm a vehicle left the scene that matched the description the driver gave of the phantom vehicle.

 At Dudley DeBosier, we know how to improve your chances of getting compensation in situations like these.
 If you or someone you love was injured in an accident caused by another driver’s reckless behavior, even if they didn’t collide with you, we want to help.